 Summing It Up

 Coinbase is one of the biggest names in the cryptocurrency exchange market and also one of the oldest.
 Their experience in the field has led to a secure, easy-to-use platform with one of the best apps in the industry.
 However, their customer service is lackluster and their, albeit affordable, variable unclear fee structure is less than ideal.
 Whether the positive aspects of Coinbase outweighs the drawbacks is entirely up to your preferences and comfort level.
+If you’re not sure which way to go, definitely have a look at our Coinbase alternatives.

 All Crypto Exchange Reviews